microgenomics/tutorials/pangenome.md

 GFF files are the input for Roary to compute the pangenome and contain all the annotations plus the genome sequence in fasta format appended at the end.

-# Determining the pangenome
+## Determining the pangenome

 Let's put all the .gff files in the same folder (e.g., `./gff`) and run *Roary*

 		roary -p -o ./demo -e -n -v ./gff/*.gff

-Roary will get all the coding sequences, convert them into protein, and create clusters.
+Roary will get all the coding sequences, convert them into protein, and create pre-clusters.
 Then, using BLASTP and MCL, *Roary* will create clusters, and check for paralogs.
 Finally, *Roary* will take every isolate and order them by presence/absence of orthologs.
 The summary output is present in the `summary_statistics.txt` file.
 In our case, the results are as follows:

 Genes| Number
 |----|-------|